codio-content/shapes-package/README.md

-# shapes-package
+# Shapes Package

-Python package used as example in the Select Topics in Python specialization (course on packages)
+This is an example package used in conjunction with the Select Topics in Python specialization.
+In particular, it is a part of the "Packages" course, "Packaging in Python" module, and "Third-Party Packages" assignment.